Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - Add fallback objects that contain defaults for missing fields.
 - Configure EF Core domains and connection settings carefully.
 - Ensure correct handling of profile picture URL storage and delivery.
-- Fix notification delivery issues (investigate the linked report).
 - for availability : dont show today's slots when time has passed : example :today at 15 don show me slots from 9 to 14
 - Fix Reselliency
-- Data model additions (suggested)
-  Escrow
 - change all getting services to this : ( with scope)
 -         using var scope = _serviceProvider.CreateScope();
         var userManager = scope.ServiceProvider.GetRequiredService<UserManager<User>>()
 -         var httpClient = httpClientFactory.CreateClient();
 - confirgure life span of koonect
 - test the global exception handler

 - handle this with UI :
   [13:56:57 ERR] Email yassine.landolsi@converty.shop already assigned to someone else 2025-08-24T13:56:57.246704927Z [13:56:57 ERR] Completed command IntegrateAccountCommand with error when integrating with an account alraedy integrated !

 - COnfigure the expired for the google tokns GoogleTokenService and UsersModuleApi and ..

 Notes